What is Transcatheter Aortic Valve Replacement (TAVR) Procedure?

 NewYork-Presbyterian physicians were the principal investigators of the national clinical trials establishing the effectiveness of this minimally invasive procedure.

-Dr. Susheel K. Kodali, is the co-director of the Structural Heart & Valve Center at NewYork-Presbyterian/ Columbia University Medical Center.
-Thanks to the transformative work of interventional cardiologists and cardiac surgeons at NewYork-Presbyterian like Dr. Kodali, Transcatheter Aortic Valve Replacement (TAVR) has progressed dramatically in terms of device technologies and patient selection.
+Thanks to the transformative work of interventional cardiologists and cardiac surgeons at NewYork-Presbyterian at the Structural Heart & Valve Center, Transcatheter Aortic Valve Replacement (TAVR) has progressed dramatically in terms of device technologies and patient selection.

 The possibility of risk exists for any medical procedure.
 Many of the associated complications require additional medical or surgical intervention.
 It is essential to talk to your doctor to ensure you thoroughly understand the possible risks and how they compare to the procedure's benefits.